Faithlife/FaithlifeBuild/docs/index.md

 }
 ```

-Perform the build by calling `dotnet run` on the build project, which is most easily done from a simple bootstrapper, typically named [`build.cmd`](https://github.com/Faithlife/FaithlifeBuild/blob/master/build.cmd) (for Windows) and/or [`build.sh`](https://github.com/Faithlife/FaithlifeBuild/blob/master/build.sh) (for non-Windows).
+Perform the build by running the `Build` project.
+This can be done directly via `dotnet run`, e.g. `dotnet run --project tools/Build -- test`, but builds are more easily run from a simple bootstrapper, usually named [`build.cmd`](https://github.com/Faithlife/FaithlifeBuild/blob/master/build.cmd) (for Windows) and/or [`build.sh`](https://github.com/Faithlife/FaithlifeBuild/blob/master/build.sh) (for non-Windows).

+Specify the desired targets on the command line, e.g. `./build.sh package`.
+Use `--help` to list the available build targets and command-line options.
+These command-line arguments are always supported:

+* `-n` or `--dry-run` : Don't execute target actions.
+* `-s` or `--skip-dependencies` : Don't run target dependencies.
+* `--no-color` : Disable color output.
+* `--show-tree` : Show the dependency tree.
+* `-?` or `-h` or `--help` : Show build help.

 Consult the full [reference documentation](Faithlife.Build.md) for additional details.